simonlipson/machine_learning/README.md

 I was curious to see which lines were given the highest probability of being Rick and Morty.
 So I also output the probabilities with `model.predict_proba` and joined it back to my original data frame.
 And so by finding the max probability for rick and morty, we get the following:

-Rickest Rick: "When I drop the bomb you know, I want you to have somebody, you know?
+**Rickest Rick**: "When I drop the bomb you know, I want you to have somebody, you know?
 I want you to have the thing.
 I'm gonna make it like a new Adam and Eve, and you're gonna be Adam."

-Mortyest Morty: "Oh, man, Rick.
+**Mortyest Morty**: "Oh, man, Rick.
 What is this place?"

 ### Conclusion